HOR Glossary of Terms

 established by the Speaker.

-session of the General Assembly called by the Governor or by two-thirds of the
+A session of the General Assembly called by three-fourths of the respective

-members of the House and Senate to consider specific business.
+members of the House and the Senate to consider specific business.

 Sponsor The member of the House or the member of